Bangkok is like Nickleback. You either love it or you hate it with every morsel of your being. I love Bangkok; lets not talk about Nickelback.

 Somtum Der ($$)

-Speaking of Som Tum, one of the quintessential dishes in the Thai arsenal, if you're not prone to ordering off the street then head over to this spot.
-Their Isaan fare is tasty, especially their Larb Moo and spicy beef salad, all washed down with a couple ice cold beers and a nice refreshing Som Tam Thai for kicks.
+Speaking of Som Tum, one of the quintessential dishes in the Thai arsenal, if you're not prone to ordering off the street (which is the tastiest option) then head over to this spot.
+Their Isaan fare is legit, especially their Larb Moo and spicy beef salad, all washed down with a couple ice cold beers and a nice refreshing Som Tam Thai for kicks.

 Pizza Masillia ($$$)